Machine learning and neuromorphic computing. See my scholar profile for references.

-I studied in the Swedish Graduate School of Space Technology and have a PhD in Physics (2002-07) and I did a postdoc at IFPA in Belgium (2008-09), both focusing on numerical simulations and modelling in theoretical physics (finite temperature and density field theory, mean field models, general relativity in compact objects).
+I have a PhD in Physics (2007, Swedish Graduate School of Space Technology) and I did a postdoc at IFPA in Belgium (2008-09), both focusing on numerical simulations and modelling in theoretical physics.
 I did the MSc diploma work in ATLAS at CERN (2001).
-My curiosity for brains and neuromorphic engineering made me shift research focus.
-I did a second postdoc in brain-inspired machine learning (2010-11) at EISLAB, where I presently work and are involved in the AI Innovation Hub and the SKF-LTU University Technology Center.
+My curiosity for brains, neuromorphic engineering and the physics of consciousness made me shift research focus.
+I did a second postdoc in brain-inspired machine learning (2010-11) at EISLAB, where I presently work and are involved in e.g. the AI Innovation Hub.

 I am the examiner of the following courses:

 - Neural networks and learning machines (D7046E), link.

 - Neuromorphic computing, upcoming course in the Applied AI program.

 Since 2014, I coordinate the "Teknisk fysik och elektroteknik" program at LTU (Civilingenjör, 300Hp).
 In the past I was the examiner for E0003E Electric circuit theory, D0011E Digital design, D0017E Introduction to programming for engineers.
 Before 2010 I taught several courses in physics.

 - Jacob Nilsson, machine learning for M2M interoperability in the Arrowhead Framework.

 - Mattias Nilsson, architecture for low-power pattern recognition with DYNAP neuromorphic system.